Philosophy

 Agent to Bricks provides that layer.
 You bring whatever AI tool you prefer.
 The CLI gives it the context and commands it needs to work with your site.
 When a better AI tool comes out next month, you can switch to it without changing anything about your Bricks workflow.

-Until that happens, this project fills the gap.
-And if native support does arrive, the work here — the API design, the element validation, the HTML conversion, the class resolution — still has value as patterns that transfer.
+Until that happens, this project covers the ground.
+And if native support does arrive, the work here (the API design, the element validation, the HTML conversion, the class resolution) still has value as patterns that transfer.

 If it saves you time, great.
 If it sparks ideas for something better, also great.
 If Bricks ships native AI and this project becomes unnecessary, that would be the best outcome of all.